 Grime’s Graves – Prehistoric Flint Mine is a site located in Norfolk which is a large Neolithic flint mining complex.
 It is part of the English Heritage organisation and so you can find more information on their website.
 They were named Grime’s Graves by the Anglo- Saxons and only discovered they were flint mines once they were dug up.
 They are believed to have been there for over 5,000 years.

 West Stow Anglo Saxon Village is a fantastic place to visit especially for families and children.
 With lots of different events and activities, you can pretend to be an Anglo-Saxon for the day.
 There is plenty to explore from the ancient village to the museum and even some birds of prey.

 De Grey Mausoleum is a part of the full estate and area in Flitton.
 There is plenty of heritage and amazing things to see here along with the 17 sculpted and effigy monuments.
 They span nearly 2 and a half centuries of the De Grey family at Wrest Park.

-Woburn Abbey And Gardens is a place you can head to explore more of the local high life and estate.
+Woburn Abbey And Gardens is a great location to explore more of the local high life and estate.
 At Woburn Abbey, you can explore the Palladian manor house which is home to a significant art collection along with stunning gardens and even some wild deer.

-Summerfields Miniature Railways are located 24 minutes drive from Center Parcs Woburn Forest and is a great place to go before, after or during your trip.
-There are miniature trains which you sit on and ride around on the track.
+Summerfields Miniature Railways are located a 24-minute drive from Center Parcs Woburn Forest and is a great place to go before, after or during your trip.
+There are miniature trains that you sit on and ride around on the track.
 It is a great place for children to enjoy a ride and some snacks.